Hypercard What has thou wrought?

 ;(function(d,$){ /* your code here */})(dojo, dojo.query)

-The leading . . . → Read More: Dojo toolkit wrapper
+The . . . → Read More: Dojo toolkit wrapper